Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Raven.md

   - Raven
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Raven.md|Raven]]
 *Source: Monster Manual p.
-335, Curse of Strahd.
+335, Curse of Strahd, Vecna: Eve of Ruin.
 Available in the SRD and the Basic Rules.*

 ```statblock
 "name": "Raven"